Ctrlpanel-gg/docs/versioned_docs/version-0.8/Guides/backups.md

 This will create a backup at /var/www/controlpanel/backups-$(date +\%F).sql every day at midnight.
 Every file will have the date when it was made in the filename, so you can also resolve issues that happened a few days ago.

-## Appliaction key
+## Application key
 The application key is used to encrypt the data in the database, if its lost you will not be able to decrypt the data in the database.

 ### Backup the application key
-To backup the appliaction key you need to get it from the .env file you can get there with this command:
+To backup the application key you need to get it from the .env file you can get there with this command:
 ```nano /var/www/controlpanel/.env```
 keep this key safe you will need later!